 I&A faced significant challenges that impaired its execution of the deployment to Portland.
-Leading up to the events in Portland, I&A had begun placing greater emphasis on supporting law enforcement operations.268 Consistent with this expanded vision of I&A's role and mission, through personnel situated across the nation in FOD, I&A provided direct support on several active shooter incidents in 2019.

-According to had personally been responsible for planning and executing I&A FOD's SW border surge.
+Leading up to the events in Portland, I&A had begun placing greater emphasis on supporting law enforcement operations.
+268 Consistent with this expanded vision of I&A's role and mission, through personnel situated across the nation in FOD, I&A provided direct support on several active shooter incidents in 2019.
+Typically, FOD personnel would deploy to a command post near an incident or a planned special event, which would enable FOD to exchange information with law enforcement officers on the ground and enable the FOD employee to provide I&A leadership with general situational awareness.
+269 Prior to 2019, FOD also provided support to sheriff's offices and other law enforcement agencies during the southwest border surge.
+270 According to FOD's Deputy Director (East), he had personally been responsible for planning and executing I&A FOD's SW border surge.
 271

-On those prior occasions when FOD deployed its personnel, OSCO did not similarly send its collectors to the affected locale.272 During events and crises, such as the 2018 midterm elections and the active shooter incidents in El Paso, TX,
+On those prior occasions when FOD deployed its personnel, OSCO did not similarly send its collectors to the affected locale.
+272 During events and crises, such as the 2018 midterm elections and the active shooter incidents in El Paso, TX, OSCO surged collection efforts, but continued to perform its mission from within the National Capital Region (NCR).
+273